videobuff/NODEMCU-Rotor-Controller-concept/README.md

 If you have a brake to operate, look for a three relay board or more.
 The brake function is included and an active brake, disables the CW and CCW buttons.

-The bulb in the menua indicates the heartbeat connection between webbrowser and esp8266.
+The bulb in the menu indicates the heartbeat connection between webbrowser and esp8266.
-Make sure both are the the same network.
+Make sure both are on the same network.
+If so you can connect your browser with http://webrotor.local/

 There is AP called webrotor with a password.
 Adapt the ketch to your own needs.